SmokinCaterpillar/pypet/doc/source/tutorial.rst

 #2 The Run Phase
 -------------------------

-Next, we define a job or top-level simulation function (that not necessarily has to be a real python function, any callable object will do the job).
+Next, we define a job or top-level simulation run function (that not necessarily has to be a real python function, any callable object will do the job).
-This function will be called and executed with every parameter combination we specified before with :func:`~pypet.trajectory.Trajectory.f_explore` in the trajectory, as in the figure above indicated by the *fan-out* structure.
+This function will be called and executed with every parameter combination we specified before with :func:`~pypet.trajectory.Trajectory.f_explore` in the trajectory container.

-We will have 225 different runs of our simulation and each run has particual index rainging from 0 to 224 and a particular name that follows the structure `run_XXXXXXXX` where `XXXXXXXX` is replaced with the index and some trailing zeros.
+We will have 225 different runs of our simulation and each run has particular index ranging from 0 to 224 and a particular name that follows the structure `run_XXXXXXXX` where `XXXXXXXX` is replaced with the index and some trailing zeros.
 Our runs will have the names `run_00000000` tp `run_00000224`.

 To emphasize this, we start counting with 0, so the second run is called `run_00000001` and has index 1!

-So here is our top-level simulation function:
+So here is our run function:

 .. code-block::python